 * The other thing that is important to understand is that some patients can have annular tears (especially construction workers or similarly arduous employments) without having any pain at all.
 It is still not completely understood why some patients suffer horrible pain with annular tears and others don't.
 It probably has something to do with individual sensitivity to the cytokines and/or the patient's own immune response to the chemical exposure upon the sinuvertebral nerves.

-It is rare to visualize such a tear without gadolinium enhancement as, more often than not, these full thickness radial tears are invisible on MRI.
+It is not common to visualize such a tear without gadolinium enhancement, for they are typically invisible and MRI.

-The client also had a rudimentary disc between S1 and S2, which is a fairly rare phenomenon but not thought to be a pain generator.
+The client also had a rudimentary disc between S1 and S2, which occurs in less than 10% of humans, but is not believed to be a pain generator.

 are three main types of annular tears (aka: annular fissures) that occur in the human disc: